Pacific Aria deck plans

 Each of the Pacific Aria cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Pacific Aria staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-ms Pacific Aria (built 1994 as Ryndam, last refurbished in 2018) is one of the two new P and O Australia cruise ships – together with Pacific Eden (now CMV Vasco da Gama) and Pacific Explorer (ex Dawn Princess).
-The other Pacific-named fleetmates are Dawn, Jewel and Pearl (Columbus since 2017).
+ms Pacific Aria (built 1994 as Ryndam, last refurbished in 2018) is one of the two new P and O Australia cruise ships – together with Pacific Eden (now CMV Vasco da Gama) and Pacific Explorer (ex-Dawn Princess).
 Pacific Aria cruise ship was launched and operated under the name ms Ryndam (between 1994 and 2015) as part of the Holland America fleet.
 In May 2014, the Carnival Corp (owner of both brands HAL and P&O) announced that Ryndam will be transferred in 2015 to the P&O Australia’s fleet after a scheduled refurbishment to tailor the ship for the Australia/New Zealand cruise market.

 P and O Pacific Aria cruise ship deck plan has a total of 630 staterooms for 1260 passengers (max capacity is 1512 guests), served by 560 crew/staff, 9 passenger decks, 15 food and drink venues (restaurants, lounges, bars), 2 swimming pools (one with retractable glass roof, one for adults), 2 jacuzzies, 8 elevators.
 The ship's new interior design (transforming ms Ryndam into Pacific Aria) was done by the “Tillberg Design” studio (Sweden).